MRH0lM35/ben-data-portfolio/README.md

 ## Technologies Used

 - Python (data cleaning and scripting)
-- Tableau (data visualization and dashboarding)
+- Tableau (data visualisation and dashboarding)
 - Git & GitHub (version control and portfolio hosting)

 ---